 Less Than Significant Impact.
 The proposed project would not result in a cumulatively considerable net increase of a criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard.
 Both phases of the proposed project and the whole of the Los Angeles metropolitan area are located within the South Coast Air Basin, which is characterized by relatively poor air quality.
-The South Coast Air Basin is currently classified as a federal and state non-attainment area for $O_3$ , $PM{10}$ , and $PM{2.5}$ and a federal attainment/maintenance area for $O_3$ .
-It is classified as a state attainment area for $O_3$ , and it currently meets the federal and state standards for nitrogen dioxide, sulfur oxide ( $O_x$ ), and lead.
+The South Coast Air Basin is currently classified as a federal and state non-attainment area for O_3 , PM{10} , $PM{2.5}$, and lead; state non-attainment for NO_2 ; and a federal maintenance area for carbon monoxide (CO).
+It is classified as a state attainment area for CO, and it currently meets the federal and state standards for sulfur oxide (SO_x).